 Celiac Disease (CD) is a disease of the lining of the small intestine.
 This part of the bowel lies between the stomach and colon or large bowel.
 It is about 20 feet long and is where nutrients, calories, vitamins and minerals are absorbed into the blood.
 The inside lining of the small bowel has tiny, microscopic, finger-like projections called villi.
 It is through these villi that nutrients are absorbed.

 CD is a genetic disorder meaning that it can be passed through the genes from parent to child.
 It only occurs when the grain protein called gluten comes in contact with these villi.
-Gluten is present in wheat and all wheat products, barley, rye and, to a lesser extent, oats.
+Gluten is present in wheat and all wheat products, barley, rye and, to a lesser extent, oats, at least in the initial diet adjustment.
 In celiac sprue, the gluten protein severely damages these delicate villi.
 In fact, the damaged villi are actually destroyed so that absorption of nutrients may be severely affected.

-CD tends to be most common in people of northern European extraction.
+CD tends to be most common in people of northern European heritage.
 It can occur in infants or those of older ages.
 The body’s immune and antibody systems are, in some as yet undefined way, important.
 Certain protein antibodies occur in the blood of patients and even their close relatives.
-CD is also known as celiac disease, non-tropical sprue and gluten enteropathy or intolerance.
+CD is also known as celiac disease, non-tropical sprue and gluten enteropathy.

 What are the Symptoms?

 In children, there may be irritability, diarrhea, nausea, vomiting and failure to thrive or grow.
 The same symptoms may occur in adults along with abdominal pain, weight loss, anemia or low red blood cell count, mood changes, joint and muscle pain, fatigue, skin rashes and menstrual irregularity.
 Remarkably, some people may have no symptoms at all.
 Even with the damage to the small bowel, they seem to absorb enough nutrients to remain reasonably healthy.